The Algebraic Index Theorem and Fedosov Quantization of Lagrange-Finsler and Einstein Spaces: Einstein--Finsler Gravity in Almost Symplectic Variables

 \section{Einstein--Finsler Gravity in Almost Symplectic Variables}

-Gravitational field equations in Einstein gravity on a (pseudo) Riemannian $ \mathbf{V}$ and for Finsler gravity on $TM$ can be written equivalently in terms of the Levi--Civita connection $\nabla $ and using the almost symplectic connection $\ _{\theta }\widehat{\mathbf{D}}$ \ both completely defined by the same fundamental geometric objects.
-We summarize necessary formulas from \cite{vegpla,vlfedq,vrflg}.\footnote{ We use the term Einstein--Finsler gravity for two different classes of gravity theories: the first one is for the usual general relativity written equivalently in Finsler variables and the second one is for Finsler gravity models on tangent bundles enabled with metric compatible d--connections, see details and discussion in Ref. \cite{vefcgc}.}
+Gravitational field equations in Einstein gravity on a (pseudo) Riemannian $ \mathbf{V}$, and for Finsler gravity on $TM$, can be written equivalently in terms of the Levi--Civita connection $\nabla $, and using the almost symplectic connection $\ _{\theta }\widehat{\mathbf{D}}$, both completely defined by the same fundamental geometric objects.
+We summarize necessary formulas from \cite{vegpla,vlfedq,vrflg}.
+We use the term Einstein--Finsler gravity for two different classes of gravity theories: the first one is for the usual general relativity written equivalently in Finsler variables and the second one is for Finsler gravity models on tangent bundles enabled with metric compatible d--connections.